dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 ## Titles and document structure

-Each heading level will generate a topic and associated title:
+Each heading level generates a topic and associated title:

 ```markdown
 # Topic title